balancer/scaffold-balancer-v3/README.md

 ## Conclusion:
 In summary, the Dynamic Fee Hook contract is a powerful tool that benefits both liquidity providers and token holders.
 By intelligently adjusting fees based on market conditions, it ensures pool stability and incentivizes long-term participation.
 This results in a more resilient and liquid trading environment, ultimately enhancing the overall health of the Balancer ecosystem.

+## Dev/X feedback:
+The Balancer V3 Hookathon had well-written instructions that were very easy to follow.
+Balancer provided documentation and a video explaining how to create a new hook, which is a great resource for new users.
+We didn't need support, but when  Discord channel was checked,  the Balancer team was actively answering questions from other participants, which was helpful.
+We could learn from the answers, and it gave hackers the confidence that if a hacker needed help, the Balancer team would assist.

 ## How to build / test